rmcanany/SolidEdgeHousekeeper/README.md

 `Wildcard_match` searches for a match with a wildcard pattern.
 For example `[bfj]ake` would match `bake`, `fake`, and `jake`.
 A more familiar example might be `Aluminum*`, which would match `Aluminum 6061-T6`, `Aluminum 2023`, etc. Unlike with `contains`, in this example, `Cast Aluminum Jigplate` would *not* match because it doesn't start with `Aluminum`. (`*Aluminum*` *would* match, by the way.)

-Internally the [**VB Like Operator**](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/operators/like-operator) is used to make the wildcard comparison.
+Internally the [<ins>**VB Like Operator**</ins>](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/operators/like-operator) is used to make the wildcard comparison.
 Visit the link for details and examples.

 `Regex_match` uses Regular Expressions.
 They are flexible and powerful, but explaining them is beyond the scope of this document.
-For more information see [**REGEX in .NET**](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference), or better yet find a programmer who uses them daily.
+For more information see [<ins>**REGEX in .NET**</ins>](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference), or better yet find a programmer who uses them daily.
 That's what I do.

 **Default Filter Formula**